 How We Found the Top Financial Advisor Firms in Illinois

 We examined all of the firms in Illinois registered with the U.S. Securities and Exchange Commission (SEC) for this list.
 All of these firms are bound by fiduciary duty to act in their clients’ best interests.
 Any firm with disclosures was eliminated.
-We also didn’t consider firms that don’t have financial planners or that don’t manage individual accounts.
 Below are the top 10 firms in Illinois sorted by total assets under management, starting with the highest.

 HighTower Advisors LLC